tahowallet/extension/README.md

 ### Development Setup

 If you’re on macOS, install Homebrew and run `scripts/macos-setup.sh`.
-Note that if you don’t have Homebrew or you’re not on macOS, the below information details what you’ll need.
+Note that if you don’t have Homebrew, or you’re not on macOS, the below information details what you’ll need.
 The script additionally sets up pre-commit hooks.

 ```